This week in North Philly Notes, Temple University Press’ book lovers pick the titles they read or want to receive this year.

 The book I want to receive/read is The World of Ice & Fire: The Untold History of Westeros and the Game of Thrones (A Song of Ice and Fire) by George R. R. Martin, Elio M. García, Jr., and Linda Antonsson.
 Yes, I am ‘one of those Game of Thrones fans, and I would like to read this book to get the history behind the story, worlds and characters in the show.

 Ann-Marie Anderson, Marketing Director

 I was reading Cosby: His Life and Times by Mark Whitaker, and enjoying recalling “Fat Albert” cartoons, the “Huxtable” family, and reading how America’s favorite dad grew up in Philadelphia, attended Temple University, and tried his hand playing jazz.
 I rejoiced in his climb to the top of one of the hardest industries—television.
 As an African American, I took pride in his accomplishments.
 I cried as I read about his only son being killed senselessly.
 Then, the news stories broke and I put the book down.
 I just couldn’t read it while the horrific stories circled; the book briefly mentioning his escapades as “womanizing.”
 Resolved that the news was never going to end, I finished the book hurriedly this weekend.
 I have never been more happy to put a book back on the shelf.

 Gary Kramer, Publicity Manager

-Filed under: african american studies, american studies, animals/society, art, cultural studies, Education, gender studies, health, Labor Studies, Latin American studies, law & criminology, Mass Media and Communications, philosophy, photography, political science, race and ethnicity, sociology, sports, Urban Studies | Leave a comment »
+Filed under: american studies, cultural studies, Education, gender studies, History, Labor Studies, Latin American studies, law & criminology, LGBT studies, Mass Media and Communications, philosophy, political science, race and ethnicity, Religion, sociology | Leave a comment »